openshift/origin/docs/proposals/policy.md

 ## Basic Concepts
- 1. A PolicyRule expresses a permission containing: []Verb, []Resources (pod, deploymentConfig, resourcegroup:deployments, etc), []ResourceNames
+ 1. A PolicyRule expresses a permission containing: []Verb, []Resources (pod, deploymentConfig, resourcegroup:deployments, etc.), []ResourceNames
  1. A Role is a way to name a set of PolicyRules
  1. A Policy is a container for Roles.
 There can only be one Policy per namespace.
  1. A RoleBinding is a way to associate a Role with a given user or group.
 A RoleBinding references (but does not include) a Role.